 The Yukon government is responsible for managing the site work on this project.
 Much of the highway runs through a valley called the Shakwak Trench so this international undertaking was named the Shakwak Highway Reconstruction Project.

 The Shakwak Project covers 520 kilometres (325 miles); 80 kilometres (or 50 miles) are located in northwestern British Columbia and the rest is in the Yukon Territory.
-The road is being reconstructed to what is called BST Standard.
-BST stands for Bituminous Surface Treatments, a type of paving.
+The road has been reconstructed to a 100 km/hr standard.

 The Haines Road that is in Canada, and 214 kilometres (134 miles) of the Alaska Highway between Haines Junction and the Canada-U.S. border north of Beaver Creek are already completed.
 Several contracts are now underway covering about 58 kilometres or 36 miles.